justaashir/justaashir.com/blog/posts/dev-is-amazing-for-me-it-changed-my-entire-career.md

 url: DEV is amazing for newcomers like me
 carn: none
 date: 2020-01-29T07:57:57.598Z
+description: >-
+  I was really scared of my writing before, that I'm not so good and I can't write.
+I found DEV and wrote my post just for fun but I got an amazing reaction on it, It was so unexpected, it motivated me to write more and Today I'm sharing my own story from 0 to 1.
 tags:
   - DEV
   - motivation
   - story
 ---
 I was really scared of my writing before, that I'm not so good and I can't write.
 I found DEV and wrote my post just for fun but I got an amazing reaction on it, It was so unexpected, it motivated me to write more and Today I'm sharing my own story from 0 to 1.
 #### Joined DEV
 I joined DEV on 15 of Sep, I found it on Twitter.
 Someone mentioned it that it's the best place to share your thoughts, so I wrote my first post the same day.